An Automated Theorem Proving Framework for Information-Theoretic Results: Inference Rules

-Note that this rule is simply reordering the indices of the random sequences. \item Elimination (Elim).

-In other words, we can introduce and eliminate irrelevant variables ($Y^{n'}$ and $V^{l'}$). \end{enumerate} We will refer the rules by the abbreviations in parentheses.
-The elementary rules are rule for manipulating the matrices $\mathbf{A},\mathbf{B}$, so some logically trivial rule (e.g. permutation and elimination) are required since they affect the matrices.
+\end{enumerate} We will refer the rules by the abbreviations in parentheses.
 We remark that these rules are meant to be computer verifiable, so it is necessary to specify the rules (even the logically trivial ones) precisely.
 We also want to find a minimal set of rules that is sufficient to prove the results in this paper, so redundant rules (that can be deduced from other rules) are not included.